gopi76/shape-reconstruction-in-computer-vision/README.md

 # Shape Reconstruction from 2D Images
+Shape Reconstruction project using computer vision (SFM- Surface from motion)

 ## Introduction
 Welcome to the Shape Reconstruction project!
 This project focuses on reconstructing the 3D shape of objects from 2D images using computer vision techniques.
 Two main approaches are explored: corner point detection and structure from motion (SfM).